tparchman/GAIN_summer2022/day1_Rmd/Rmd_tutorial.md

 * **You can create small tables using markdown syntax:**

-For example copy and paste this text and Knit:
+For example, copy and paste this text and Knit:

 ```{r eval=FALSE}
 | Plant | Flowers | Altitude |